IvanVnucec/karaoke-maker/README.md

 # karaoke-maker
-App will search and download Youtube video, convert it to mp3 and remove vocals.
+App that will search and download a video from Youtube, search for lyrics, remove vocals from video and export it as mp3.
 Perfect for karaoke. :microphone:

 ## Installation
 1. Install Conda package manager.